-I’ve wanted to write about this topic for a while.
-How the online world – a space where we’re physically separated – can actually bring us closer together.
-But it rings especially true now; at the peak of COVID-19, global uncertainty and mass isolation.
-When we’re all working remotely, yet working together in other ways.
+The online world – a space where we’re physically separated – can often bring us closer together.
+And I found this to be especially true at the peak of COVID-19, in the midst of global uncertainty and mass isolation.
+During a time when we all worked remotely, yet worked together in other ways.

 And sure, some people are glued to their phones constantly.
 Not to mention all the fear-mongering, cyber-bullying, shaming and trolling that goes on.

 But then there are the groups that welcome you with open arms.
 Resources that help you cope with anxiety.
 Safe spaces to be found – if you know where to look for them.

 So in this post, I focus on the positive side of online, particularly social media.
 The benefits of it now, during a global crisis, and years back, when I was going through the personal crisis of braving a bald head.

 Even if you don’t have alopecia, hopefully you’ll get a lot out of this post.
 Because its key takeaway is universal, and timeless: a problem shared is a problem halved.
 Or a problem split in a thousand different ways until there’s no problem left at all.

 I noticed my first bald patch in pre-Google days, way back in 1997.
 I was 10.
 My mum had just died.
 So needless to say, hair loss was the least of my concerns.

 But when I did start to care about my appearance, as I moved into my teens, I didn’t have anywhere to turn.
 A crinkly old doctor in a wrinkled coat told me it was alopecia.
 Blowing dust from his heavy reference journal (true story!), he diagnosed and dismissed me in about five minutes.
 “It’s stress-related.
 So try not to worry.”

 I was back out on the street with no knowledge of safe treatments, fast-expanding patches and an even faster diminishing self-esteem.